 The linear feet of streams within the Mid-States Corridor right-of-way have been identified by four different types of water bodies: canals/ditches, intermittent, perennial, and unclassified.
 These totals include the direct impacts by the Local Improvements associated with each alternative.
-See Table 9: Impacts by Local Improvement for a breakdown of the direct impacts by each of the eighteen Local Improvements.
+See Table 10: Impacts by Local Improvement for a breakdown of the direct impacts by each of the eighteen Local Improvements.
+There are no Local Improvements associated with Alternative R.